gusl/R-helpers/README.md

 I hope that R-helpers can be useful to other R users.
 Here are some highlights:

 * inspect.R: I expect this will be the most useful function here.
-In the process of debugging, it is common for R programmers to write code like "cat(x); print(x)", but this is repetitive and inflexible.  'inspect' handles objects that can be printed inline (e.g. integers and strings) as well as objects that can't be (e.g. matrices, functions).
+In the process of debugging, it is common for R programmers to write code like: `cat("x = "); print(x)`  but this is repetitive and inflexible.  'inspect' handles objects that can be printed inline (e.g. integers and strings) as well as objects that can't be (e.g. matrices, functions).
 Furthermore, we make it easy to turn off all calls to inspect in one go (by setting NO_INSPECT), or to turn on only a subset of inspects (by setting ACTIVE_TAGS).

 * plotting.R: 'pplot' is useful for debugging when you have overlapping plots.
 It figures out when to call 'plot' vs 'points'.